Updated: Feb 21

 What is Breakout Trading?

-Breakout Trading is a simple trading technique to take a trade when the price moves outside of a defined range (resistance trend line in case of breakout and support trend line in case of breakdown).
+Breakout Trading is a simple Price Action Trading technique to take a trade when the price moves outside of a defined range (resistance trend line in case of breakout and support trend line in case of breakdown).

 How to Draw Trend lines?